MiningMarsh/steamos-extensions/README.md

 Secondly, it enables and runs the `steamos-extension-loader.service` unit if it is not already enabled and active.

-This service, among other things, will start and enable `steamos-extension-loader-installer.service` and `systemd-sysext.service`, thus ensuring that updates to the loader get copied up into `/etc`.
+`steamos-extension-loader.service`, among other things, will start and enable `steamos-extension-loader-installer.service` and `systemd-sysext.service`, thus ensuring that updates to the loader get copied up into `/etc`.

 Finally, the file placed in `/etc/atomic-update.d` ensures that none of the installed files are lost after a system update.